top of page

 There is a small chapel opposite.

-We then move on to the country cafe Can Cosmi, located at a crossroads where many country cafes are located.
+We then move on to the country café Can Cosmi, at a crossroads where many country cafés are.
 This bar is legendary for tortilla espagnole, but we are an hour too early, as they start serving food at 1 pm.

 Once again, I am stymied because nothing is open before 1 pm, but we don't mind because the view is fantastic.
 We were here a few years ago with Michael as we stared out across the deep blue sea to North Africa.

-No problem, as we get in the car again and drive to a special spot, Hostal La Torre (hostals in Spain can be anything from a basic hostel to a trendy hotel), a favourite place to watch the sunset; Michael has stayed here before.
+No problem, as we get back in the car and drive to a special spot: Hostal La Torre (hostals in Spain can be anything from a basic hostel to a trendy hotel), a favourite place to watch the sunset; Michael has stayed here before.

 We relax in front of one of the incredible views from the Island, looking out across Illa Sa Conillera as I sip a shandy and eat a toasted croissant with cheese and ham to keep my blood sugar in check.